 The Nevada Supreme Court has found these arguments sufficient to differentiate between illegal drugs prescribed for medicinal purposes and legally prescribed drugs.
 However, if the prosecution is able to show that a person was so impaired to a degree that made them incapable of safely driving then you can still be convicted of DUI.

-Marijuana Establishing Probable Cause for DUI Arrest
+Establishing Probable Cause for a Marijuana DUI Arrest

 In Zampanti v.
 Sheriff, 86 Nev.
 651, 473 P.2d 386 (1970), the Nevada Supreme Court held that a police officer’s opinion that the defendant possessed marijuana, was enough without any other evidence, to establish probable cause.
 In that case, the defendant admitted to the officer that the substance in his possession was marijuana.